mzufferey/omics/index.md

 * MSigDB [93]website (http://software. broadinstitute.org/gsea/msigdb/) the v5.1 C7 (‘immuno- logic signatures’) collection

 * TF genes identified with ei- ther or both of two alternative annotations: (1) the human genes with a symbol annotated with the term ‘GO: 0003700’ in the Gene Ontology Consortium database (www.geneontology.org) or (2) the Ensembl gene ID re- trieved by querying the BioMart service (http://grch37. ensembl.org/) with the Gene Ontology ID ‘GO:0003700

+Finally,we perform downstream analysis of the MRs specific to ICR-L using ConsensusPathDB [35]

+Each set of marker genes were systematically tested for enrichment in a chemical and genetic perturbation sig- nature (the CGP collection) curated by the Molecular Signature Database (MSigDB)